plone/training/gatsby/pages.rst

 Components
 ----------

-Another thing that we can see in this file, is the use of `Link` component.
+Another thing that we can see in this file, is the use of `Link` and `Layout` components.

 A component is basically a building block of our user interface.

 It can be a particular "piece of interface" with a specific layout, markup or functionality.

-The fact that components are functions, they can accept parameters (props) and return a valued based on the given parameters.
+The fact that components are functions, they can accept parameters (props) and return a value (an HTML-ish string) based on the given parameters.

 For example the `<Link>` component is used to create links between page components where we pass a "to" property that is used to create a link to "page-2" page.

+`<Layout>` component is a custom component created by the default starter that give some basic styles to every component wrapped into it.
+Let's ignore it right now.

-.. note:: Routing and links are managed with `reach-router <https://reach.tech/router>`_ library.
+.. note:: Routing and links are managed under the hood with `reach-router <https://reach.tech/router>`_ library.

 Exercise